 Shame is a deep feeling of inadequacy that constantly clouds the unconscious mind of shame based individuals.
-This feeling always assures or reminds the individual that something is wrong with them, that they don’t, and worse, can’t match up with certain standards they project for their life.
+This feeling always assures or reminds the individual that something is wrong with them, that they don’t (and worse, can’t) match up with certain standards they project for their life.

 Shame is a lingering consciousness.
 Most victims don’t recognise they have shame-based thought patterns because of the natural and logical disguise in which they come.
-These thought patterns always produce reasons and proves why the individual is bad.
+These thought patterns always produce reasons and prove why the individual is bad.
 Shame is different from guilt which comes as a result of something wrong a person perceives they have done or caused.

 Difference Between Shame and Guilt

-Guilt, most times, can be gotten over when the individual thinks they have ‘made up’ for the wrong they have done but shame on the other hand doesn’t focus on an act but on the person.
+Guilt, most times, can be gotten over when the individual thinks they have not ‘made up’ for the wrong they have done but shame on the other hand doesn’t focus on an act but on the person.
 If you have shame-based thought patterns, you will fight yourself and condemn yourself when you do something you think you shouldn’t do.

 While guilt says, This thing I did was wrong.
 I shouldn’t have done it.
 I’m deeply sorry.
 Shame says I have done another wrong.
 I am always wrong.
 I can’t be any good.
 I am a total mess just as I have always been.

 Shame-based thought patterns are formed majorly from our childhood.